terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/host-and-deploy/azure-apps/index.md

 ::: moniker-end

-Pour plus d’informations sur les composants .NET Core Framework et les méthodes de distribution, telles que les informations sur le Runtime .NET Core et le kit SDK .NET Core, consultez [à propos de .net Core : composition](/dotnet/core/about#composition).
+For more information on .NET Core framework components and distribution methods, such as information on the .NET Core runtime and the .NET Core SDK, see [About .NET Core: Composition](/dotnet/core/about#composition).

 ### <a name="packages"></a>Packages